hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 message TssMessageTransaction {

   /**
-   * The node id is the id of the node that generated the TssMessage.
+   * An identifier for the node that generated the TssMessage.
    */
   uint64 node_id = 1;